wpilibsuite/frc-docs/source/docs/software/pathplanning/trajectory-tutorial/entering-constants.rst

 .. note:: In C++, it is important that the feedforward constants be entered as the correct unit type.
 For more information on C++ units, see :ref:`docs/software/basic-programming/cpp-units:The C++ Units Library`.

-Now that we have our characterization constants, it is time to place them in our code.
+Now that we have our system constants, it is time to place them in our code.
 The recommended place for this is the ``Constants`` file of the :ref:`standard command-based project structure <docs/software/commandbased/structuring-command-based-project:Constants>`.

 The relevant parts of the constants file from the RamseteCommand Example Project (`Java <https://github.com/wpilibsuite/allwpilib/tree/main/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/ramsetecommand>`__, `C++ <https://github.com/wpilibsuite/allwpilib/tree/main/wpilibcExamples/src/main/cpp/examples/RamseteCommand>`__) can be seen below.

 Feedforward/Feedback Gains
 --------------------------

-Firstly, we must enter the feedforward and feedback gains which we obtained from the characterization tool.
+Firstly, we must enter the feedforward and feedback gains which we obtained from the identification tool.

 .. note:: Feedforward and feedback gains do *not*, in general, transfer across robots.
 Do *not* use the gains from this tutorial for your own robot.